Jennifer Aniston done being friendly in The Morning Show on Apple TV Plus

-Alex Levy, Jennifer Aniston's character in The Morning Show, wears the pants.
-That's not just a metaphor: There are no skirts here, or even power dresses.
-Even the bright red evening gown she wears for a black-tie event turns out to be a jumpsuit -- perfect garb for kicking the asses of sexist male executives as this new Apple TV Plus series confronts the fallout of the #MeToo era.
+Alex Levy, Jennifer Aniston's strong, uncompromising character in The Morning Show, wears perfect clothes for kicking the asses of sexist male executives in this new Apple TV Plus series that confronts the fallout of the #MeToo era.
+There are no skirts here, or even power dresses.
+Even the bright red evening gown she wears for a black-tie event turns out to be a jumpsuit.
+The wardrobe choices here say a lot about Aniston's character, as does her gender-neutral name.

-Pants, long coats and mostly flat Oxford shoes constitute Alex's wardrobe in the first three episodes that Apple made available to the press.
 The 10-episode show, already confirmed for a second season, launches this Friday, Nov.
 1, when Apple's streaming service goes live.
-At launch, three episodes will be available, followed by one new episode every Friday.
+At launch, three episodes will be available (the ones made available for review), followed by one new episode every Friday.
 Other highlights at launch include Jason Momoa in the sci-fi drama See and Hailee Steinfeld in Dickinson, which puts a comedic spin on the life of poet Emily Dickinson.

 At first sight you could mistake The Morning Show for an Aaron Sorkin creation.
 There's plenty of brisk walking and talking through the hallways of UBA, a fictional network that produces the The Morning Show.
 The Apple TV Plus series was actually created by Jay Carson (House of Cards) and developed by showrunner Kerry Ehrin (Bates Motel).
 TV veteran Mimi Leder (ER, On The Basis of Sex) directs.